deadBlueShark/education/react/note-react.md

 - To specify how the state tree is transformed by actions, you write pure reducers.

-(If you want to update the state of your application, you convey your ACTION to the REDUCER, This process is mostly called DISPATCHING an ACTION)
+- If you want to update the state of your application, you convey your ACTION to the REDUCER, this process is mostly called DISPATCHING an ACTION.

-=> With this analogy, you should now have an idea of what the most important Redux actors are: THE STORE, THE REDUCER, and an ACTION.
+-> With this analogy, you should now have an idea of what the most important Redux actors are: THE STORE, THE REDUCER, and an ACTION.